-If you have a product that’s older than this, I would not recommend using it for something like a dip.
+If you have a product that’s older than this, I would not recommend using it for something like a cheese ball.
 If you’d like to read more about the concerns of expired cake mix, check out this article.

 How long can you leave out a cheese ball?

 As the party goes on, you can return the cheese ball to the refrigerator once you get past the two-hour mark.
-If your guests still want more dip, let it chill for at least 30 minutes before bringing it back out again.
+If your guests still want more of the cheese ball, let it chill for at least 30 minutes before bringing it back out again.

 Can you make a cheese ball in advance?